 Exploring Wadi Rum on Your Own

 Sorry, but this isn’t recommended.
 Can you?
 Yes.
 Should you?
 No. Wadi Rum is massive.
 And GPS doesn’t always work once you’re inside the area (and I’ve read that maps are pretty useless too).
 While driving in Jordan is possible, for driving in Wadi Rum, you need to know how to drive in sandy and rocky conditions.
+This is not like driving the streets of Jordan’s capital city, Amman.
 Plus knowing how to change a tire (as flats are common, even on guided tours).
 Throughout, you see signs saying that if you’re on your own, only you are responsible for your safety.
 Having an adventure in Wadi Rum is guaranteed when you go with a guide.
 And no one knows the area better than the Bedouins.
 Don’t risk your safety and go with a guide.
 This way you’ll be sure to get out and you’ll learn so much about the area.

 Wadi Rum is one of those magical places that stays with you long after you depart.
 Don’t try to rush through as the area deserves more than just getting a check mark on a bucket list.
 There’s a sense of adventure around every turn.
 Every rock scrambled.
 Every camel step.
 Take the time and dive in.
 These are memories you won’t ever forget.